Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ## Benefits of feature flags

-With an understanding of what feature flags are, let’s look at a few benefits of using feature flags, such as ...
+With an understanding of what feature flags are, let’s look at the key benefits of using feature flags, such as improved user experience, faster release cycles, and more effective testing and experimentation.

 ### Improve user experience